f4exb/sdrangel/Readme.md

 These plugins are still present at least in the code but have been superceded:

   - chanalyzer: the Channel Analyzer channel plugin is superceded by the "new generation" Channel Analyzer NG (chanalyzerng)
-  - sdrdaemon: the SDRdaemon input plugin is superceded by the SDRdaemon source input plugin (sdrdaemonsource).
-The plugin is not part of the build anymore.

 <h1>Specific features</h1>